wur-bioinformatics/introduction-to-bioinformatics/week5.md

 markers are added, a PCA plot serves very well to detect outliers and groups.
 Both visualizations are illustrated in {numref}`w5bf6`.

-#### Differential expression
+#### Differential abundance

 :::{figure} images/Week5/w5bf7.png
 :alt: T-test
 :align: center
 :name: w5bf7
-The simplest test for differential expression of a gene between two conditions is the *t*-test.
+The simplest test for differential abundance of a gene between two conditions is the *t*-test.
 The *t*-statistic is a measure for the difference between the means *x* of two distributions, corrected by the uncertainty expressed in terms of their standard deviation *s*.
 A *p*-value,